DeborahAkp/Portfolio/SQL/Project 3/README.md

 3. What are the top-selling categories and sub-categories?
 4. Which customer segments contribute the most to the company's revenue and profit?
 5. How does the sales performance vary by different shipping modes and order priorities?

+__Customer Analysis__
+1. How many new customers were acquired each year and what is the customer retention rate?
+2. Which customers generate the highest sales and profit?
+3. What is the average order value and quantity per customer?
+4. How does customer behavior differ across different markets?
+5. Are there any notable customer segments that have experienced significant growth or decline?

+__Operational Efficiency Analysis__
+1. What is the average shipping cost and order processing time for each shipping mode?
+2. Which categories and sub-categories have the highest project margins?
+3. Are there any operational inefficiencies or bottlenecks that need to be addressed?

 ### Tools